 - Root Reset Protein Powder mixed with water or a plant-based milk

 Aim to eat dinner at home at least 5 days out of the week.
 However, consider what is most realistic for your lifestyle and long-term success.
 If you currently eat out most days of the week, consider setting a goal to eat at home (or dinner prepared at home) at least two days per week and build up from there.
-When planning meals, remember the PFC Method and include a protein, fat, carbohydrate, and non-starchy vegetable with each meal.
+When planning meals, remember the Root Plate Method and include a protein, fat, carbohydrate, and non-starchy vegetable with each meal.

 - Egg roll in a bowl with ground pork, cabbage, carrots, cashews, and rice or quinoa